Estheryu991/pro-assessment/README.md

 Some NLP models operate on the level of sentences, but a segment in a corpus may contain multiple sentences.
 Implement the `split` method in `preprocess_corpus.py` to split up such segments into single sentences, as specified in the docstring.

 Sentence splitting can be a nasty business.
-Rather than implementing your own algorithm, use our REST API as described at https://stg.tait.ts.mt/api/v2/docs.
+Rather than implementing your own algorithm, use our REST API as described at https://stg.tait.ts.mt/api/v2/docs (you can ignore the details about authentication as the `/split_sentences` endpoint allows unauthenticated requests).

 We recommend using the [`requests` module](https://pypi.org/project/requests/) to communicate with the online service.
 This module is not part of Python's standard library; you may need to install it.